Dual-Channel Multiplex Graph Neural Networks for Recommendation: Methodology

-In the relation chain-aware contrastive learning module, we first extract the relation-aware knowledge to preserve relation dependencies and correlations.
+In this module, we first extract the relation-aware knowledge to preserve relation dependencies and correlations.
 Inspired by the feature extraction mechanism in CML~\cite{wei2022contrastive}, we set two kinds of relation-aware encoder within two types of aggregation techniques based on the learned users' relation embeddings, relation-chain embeddings, and final embeddings as follows:

-where $r_t$ denotes the target relation, and $\mathbf{F}_u^{c, r_t}$ represents the dependencies that retain user preference information between all relations in the user relation chain and the target relation, and $dup(\cdot)$ denotes the duplicate function which aims to generate a vector that has the same embedding dimensionality, $\oplus$ represents the embedding concatenation, $\mu$ denotes the scale factor for the enlarge value. $\mathcal{F}_u^{r, r_t}$ cooperatively represents the relation-aware knowledge between relation-specific embedding and user embedding.
+where $r_t$ denotes the target relation, and $\mathbf{F}_u^{c, r_t}$ represents the dependencies that retain user preference information between all relations in the user relation chain and the target relation.
+The $dup(\cdot)$ refers to the duplicate function generating a vector with the same embedding dimension as the original embedding. $\oplus$ represents the embedding concatenation function, $\mu$ represents the scale factor of the enlargement value. $\mathcal{F}_u^{r, r_t}$ cooperatively represents the relation-aware knowledge between relation-specific embedding and user embedding.
 According to this, relation dependencies and correlations in the relation chain and relation-specific embeddings can be preserved.

 Next, we transform the preserved information into relation chain-aware contrastive weights.
-Let $\varphi(\cdot)$ represent the transformation function, and we can obtain the relation dependencies and correlations $\varphi ({\mathbf{F}}_u^{c,r_t})$ as follows:
+Let $\epsilon(\cdot)$ represent the transformation function, and we can obtain the relation dependencies and correlations $\epsilon ({\mathbf{F}}_u^{c,r_t})$ as follows: